jacobobryant/platypub-biffweb-theme/docs/01-tutorial/06-messages.md

 We also used a trick in `new-message` to speed up the response time: We set the `:biff.xtdb/retry` option to false.
-Normally, `biff/submit-tx` will block until the submitted transaction is indexed is returned, both so you can "read your writes," and so that the transaction can be retried if there was contention (for example, if there were two transactions trying to update the same document at the same time).
+Normally, `biff/submit-tx` will block until the submitted transaction is indexed, both so you can "read your writes," and so that the transaction can be retried if there was contention (for example, if there were two transactions trying to update the same document at the same time).